jeffreyziegler/jeffreyziegler.github.io/pages/pubs.md

 </details>
 <br/>

+Carrubba, Clifford J., Matthew Gabel, Gretchen Helmke, Andrew D. Martin, Jeffrey K. Staton, Dalston Ward, & **Jeffrey Ziegler**. ”The Comparative Study of Judicial Review: A New Dataset and Test of the Moral Hazard Effect”.
+<br/><br/>

 Cheruvu, Sivaram & **Jeffrey Ziegler**. ”How Much Influence Do Opinion Writers Have on Per Curium Courts?
 Uncovering Author Drift in Written Decisions Using Neural Networks”.
 <br/><br/>